Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

   (4) Codec(s) and Codec(s)

-which is typically driven by a DMA(s) channel through the data link.
+which is typically driven by a DMA(s) channel through the woke data link.
 An audio stream contains one or more channels of data.
 All channels within stream must have same sample rate and same sample size.